zenziwerken/Bolt2-Mapsforge-VTM-Rendertheme/README.md

 Bolt2-Mapsforge-VTM-Rendertheme
 =============
 This vtm-Rendertheme is based on the original from Wahoo.
-It will work on the Wahoo **Bolt2** and **Roam 2** (heavily tested) and the original Roam (not tested in lack of the deivce).
+It will work on the Wahoo **Bolt2** and **Roam2** (heavily tested) and the original Roam (not tested in lack of the deivce).
 It is not intended to be used with the the original Bolt 1 and ELEMNT.

 Press response
 -------------